 An 80% receiver or frame of any kind does not count as a firearm because it isn’t yet finished (though the ATF wants to change this).

 Because it isn’t a firearm, there is no serial number, no 4473 to fill out, and they are typically outside the realm of normal gun control.
 You can generally order one directly to your home without the need for an FFL.

 Besides the act of being rebellious, building your own gun is a ton of fun, and the Ghost Gunner 3 will do a majority of the hard work for you.
 All that’s left once it’s done, is for you to assemble the weapon and then hit the range with it.

 As an added bonus, it’s also capable of engraving numbers and letters which is great for engraving NFA lowers and putting serial numbers on guns for states like California.

-The Ghost Gunner 3 will be capable of milling a weapon twice as fast as the Ghost Gunner 2 and may even have the capability of milling out AK47 lowers at some point in the future.
+The Ghost Gunner 3 is be capable of milling a weapon twice as fast as the Ghost Gunner 2 and may even have the capability of milling out AK-47 lowers at some point in the future.

 The Ghost Gunner yells boo at the anti-gun movement as well as offering a neat, desktop CNC machine that anyone who loves guns will enjoy.

 The Ghost Gunner 3 is currently available for pre-order and made in batches.
 The pre-order requires a 500 dollar deposit and full price is $2,120.
 According to their website, the next batch will begin in Q1 of 2022.